-Figure 4: Comparison between the three approaches when we change the value of the threshold.
+Fig. 2.
+Comparison between the three approaches when we change the value of the threshold.

-spond to a 95% confidence level.
-We can see that the power of making prediction of the Markov is very similar to the ARIMA, but still better for all values of λ .
+Next we altered the value of the parameter λ in order to study the behavior of each approach when the number of events increases.
+We executed the three approaches using the same scenario described above, during 1000 seconds of simulation.
+Figure 3-a shows the average number of packets when we increase the number of events in the network.
+In these simulations, the threshold was fixed in 3%.
+We can see that the power of making prediction of the Markov model is very similar to the ARIMA, but still better for all values of λ .
 Also, as the network becomes more active, the difference between the number of packets required by the naive and by the prediction-based approaches is getting bigger.
 Nevertheless, as described above, to do a fair comparison, we have to analyze the number of bytes transmitted by each approach.
-These results are shown in Figures 5-b, 5-c and 5-d.
-We can see that the Markov approach is still better than the other two for all values of packet size, and also that when the size of the packet increases, the difference between the number of bytes transmitted by the prediction-based approaches and the naive increases.
+These results are shown in Figures 3-b, 3-c and 3-d.
+We can see that the Markov approach is still better than the other two for all values of packet size, and also that when the packet size increases, the difference between the number of bytes transmitted by the prediction-based approaches and the naive increases.
 One interesting fact is that the prediction approaches have a better behavior when the number of events is very small or big.
 The worst case of these approaches happens for medium values of λ .
 This means that the fact of having more events does not make the problem of prediction more difficult.
 The more difficult situations for the prediction approaches are when there is a medium number of events.
 On the other hand, in the naive approach, as more events happen, more energy will be spent by a node and more often it will have to send energy information packets to the monitoring node.
 Then, the prediction approaches scale well when the number of events increases or, the power of making prediction does not decrease when the activity of the network increases.